If You Frequently Cough After Eating, You May Want to Talk to Your Doctor

 Though giving up your favorite foods is never fun, paying attention to your diet can help eliminate your post-meal cough.
 Additionally, eating slowly, sitting up straight while you eat, and taking small sips of water between bites can all reduce your chances of coughing.
 If you’ve tried these things, or you’re concerned that your cough could be something more serious, Dr. Riff recommends speaking with your doctor.

-Schedule an appointment with Texas ENT Specialists today to learn more.
+Schedule an appointment with one of the ENT doctors in Houston at Texas ENT Specialists today to learn more.